The Dubai desert is the heart of Emirati culture and Bedouin traditions.

 The desert camp reflects how Bedouins lived in the past.
 It offers a place to slow down and enjoy the atmosphere.

-• Guests can relax after their adventure activities.
+- Guests can relax after adventure activities like dune bashing and sandboarding

 Frequently Asked Questions